A look at the California wildfires' jaw-dropping numbers

 In the dark

-About 43,000 homes are without power, a sliver of Southern California Edison's 15 million customers, but those numbers could rise because flames were burning along power transmission paths.
+About 10,000 homes are without power -- a sliver of Southern California Edison's 15 million customers, but those numbers could change because flames were burning along power transmission paths.
+The number earlier was 43,000 homes.